 It may not come as a surprise that you'll have to search for a move that will acomplish something positive for you.
 The question now is, how do you conduct such a search and what positive cause do you want to accomplish?

 All of this starts after your opponent has made a move.
 While sitting at the board in an official game you first have to note the opponents move.
 After this, your thinking process starts.

-1. What did the opponent's last move change about the position?
+did the opponent's last move change about the position?

 This is the first thing to explore.
 Your opponents last move will have changed something.
 It may have several strenghtening effects to his position, but it may have weakening effects as well.
 You'll have to find out what effects the last move caused.